yourstrulyhb/my-repo/README.md

 For Command Prompt, enter `env\Scripts\activate.bat`.

-For Windows Powershell, enter `env\Scripts\Activate.ps1`
+For Windows Powershell, enter `env\Scripts\Activate.ps1`.

 And now your virtual environment is set!
 Go ahead and keep those programs runnin!

-> To deactivate virtual environemnt, enter `deactivate` command in your terminal.
+> To deactivate virtual environment, enter `deactivate` command in your terminal.